Twenty five years of service

 Potential Consequences of Proposed Riparian Reserve Reductions

-In December of 2013 we convened a science panel of leading aqutic scientists.
-We asked the scientists to weigh in on the best available science relative to the Aquatic Conservation Strategy.
-What does new science suggest for aquatic protections offered in the Northwest Forest Plan.
-We currently await a report on the panel's findings.
-When published we will work to communicate the panel's findings to the public, policy makers and political leaders.
+In December of 2013 we sponsored a science panel of leading aqutic scientists.
+We asked the scientists to assess the best available science relative to the Aquatic Conservation Strategy of the Northwest Forest Plan.
+On March 31 of this year we submitted the panel's findings to the BLM as public comment on the agencies new WOPR-II planning effort.

 Return to home page.